inferno986return/ouya-dev-resource-backup/README.md

 Razer still owns the rights to the OUYA and Forge TV brands.
 I am not asserting ownership over any of these, just a desire to archive these resources.
 The official OUYA GitHub profile is https://github.com/ouya

-The Ouya Development Kit (ODK) is licensed under the (Apache 2.0 License)[https://www.apache.org/licenses/LICENSE-2.0].
+The Ouya Development Kit (ODK) is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Keep in touch!